Exploring Refs in React

 I came across Refs many times while browsing libs and docs but didn’t really

 care about it.
-My idea of Refs was limited to controlling <input />
+My idea of Refs was limited to controlling <input /> in

 forms.
 Then I came across a piece of code in which user was able to control 3rd